 The change isn't surprising, according to Morningstar Inc. mutual fund analyst David Kathman.

 “Both funds used to be star performers but have been struggling in recent years,” he said.

 The Oppenheimer Value Fund, for example, finished in the bottom quartile of large-cap funds over the trailing three- and five-year periods as of Feb.
 27. The Small & Mid Cap Value Fund finished in the bottom 10% of all midcap funds last year.

 Mr. Spahr's previous fund, which he co-managed with Steven Schroll and Paul Stocking, has done much better recently.

 Its three- and five-year returns as of Feb.
 27 rank in the top 10% of all large-cap-value funds, according to Morningstar.

 Mr. Schroll and Mr. Stocking are staying at Columbia.

-“We have a strong team in place,” Columbia spokesman Ryan Lund wrote in a prepared statement.
+“We have a strong team in place,” Columbia spokesman Ryan Lund said in a statement.
 “The funds are team-managed, and the current managers both have more than 25 years of investment experience.”